apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/filtering_links.md

 </marked-tab>
 ```

-Always adding the `[href]` selector will save you from nasty bug hunts on some pages.
-Next, we can limit the number of results by only targeting the country links.
-In DevTools, we see that all the country links are in an HTML list denoted by `<ul>` and `<li>` tags.
+Ensuring to always add the `[href]` part of the selector will save you from nasty bug hunts on certain pages.

+Next, we can limit the number of results by only targeting the product links.
+In DevTools, we see that all the product links are in //WHERE???//

+// an HTML list denoted by `<ul>` and `<li>` tags.
 In addition, the `<ul>` element has the class `countries`.
 We can leverage that.

 > <a href="https://www.w3schools.com/html/html_lists_unordered.asp" target="_blank">Learn more about HTML lists</a> and the `<ul` and `<li>` tags.